Self-separated and self-connected models for mediator and outcome missingness in mediation analysis: Introduction

 \section{Introduction}

-Mediation analysis is commonly used in many fields to study the roles that certain variables play on the pathway of causal effects.
-The last two decades have seen major developments in mediation analysis methodology, including formalization of different estimands, clarification of identifying assumptions, and many estimation methods.
-Much of this literature puts aside the problem of missing data.
+Mediation analysis is used in many fields to study the roles certain variables play on the pathway of causal effects.
+The last two decades have seen major developments in mediation analysis methodology, including the formalization of different estimands, clarification of identifying assumptions, and many estimation methods.
+Much of this literature assumes data are fully observed.
 Yet missing data is ubiquitous, and the combination of mediator and outcome missingness poses a greater challenge to mediation analysis than outcome missingness does in non-mediation settings \citep{lee2020NuisanceMediatorsMissing}.
-How to handle this combined missingness is an important topic of on-going research.
+How to handle this combined missingness is an important research topic.
 This paper draws insights from recent advances in missing data theory to extend the range of identified models for mediator and outcome missingness and explore features of these models.
-This work thus contributes to solidifying the knowledge base that serves as foundation for method development and ultimately model and method choices for practice.
+In doing so, it helps solidify the knowledge base that serves as foundation for method development and ultimately model and method choices for practice.